wormholer/KAP-manual/en/release/KAP_2_4_notes.en.md

 **Query Pushdown**

-Formerly, KAP just answer cube-based query.
-Upgraded to KAP 2.4 could route the cube incapable query to another SQL engine by enabling Query Pushdown.
+Previously, KAP only answer cube-based query.
+Upgraded to 2.4, KAP could route the cube incapable query to another SQL engine by enabling Query Pushdown.
 KAP has embedded Spark SQL and Hive as the pushdown engines, other SQL on Hadoop engines will be onboard soon.
-KAP supports both mission-critical and exploratory analytics, by cube-based sub-second high performance query and pushdown-based query.
+KAP supports both mission-critical and exploratory analytics, by leveraging cube-based sub-second high performance query and pushdown-based query respectively.

 ![Beyond OLAP](images/24_beyondolap.png)